 About this Agreement

-Dutch companies in the metals sector often rely on the import of raw materials for their production.
-The RBC Sector Risk Analysis, carried out on behalf of the Dutch authorities, showed that the metals sector runs an increased risk of violating human rights, fundamental labour rights, and environmental and biodiversity standards and of having a negative impact on local communities.
-Moreover, the supply chains for many raw materials offer only limited transparency.
 The Dutch metals sector also works with recycled metal.
-Using responsibly recycled metal helps to reduce the demand for primary raw materials and contributes to a circular economy.
-Metals companies also wish to identify areas for improvement in the metals recycling segment.
+Using responsibly recycled scrap helps to reduce the demand for primary raw materials and contributes to a circular economy.
+Metals companies also seek to identify areas for improvement in the metals recycling segment.

-International RBC agreements are a means for the community and other stakeholders to improve their performance with regard to international responsible business conduct.
-A number of companies are already in the process of identifying and addressing risks.
-Based on the OECD Guidelines for Multinational Enterprises, however, the sector has observed gaps in its approach.
+The agreement is a means for companies and other stakeholders to improve their performance with regard to international responsible business conduct.
+A number of companies are already in the process of identifying and addressing risks in line with the OECD Guidelines for Multinational Enterprises.
+However, the sector has observed gaps in its approach.

 The agreement also helps the metals sector to comply with the EU Conflict Minerals Regulation which entered into force in 2021 and which obliges large importers to investigate the source of their raw materials.
-In addition, the Dutch government must adhere to the Uited Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+In addition, the Dutch government must adhere to the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
 Compliance with these international guidelines also supports progress towards achieving the UN Sustainable Development Goals (SDGs).

 Large sector, international agreement

 The agreement specifically covers all metals and the entire international metals supply chains, including metals processing companies and end-users.
 Most of the Dutch metals supply chains consists of SMEs.
 They supply base metals and semi-finished products to the automotive, construction, chemicals, aerospace, electronics and other industries for further processing.
-The supply chains is highly international in scope and includes metals recycling.
+The supply chains are highly international in scope and include metals recycling.

-The agreement focuses on national and international metals companies with the aim of improving the visibility of the entire supply chains and maximising the collective leverage of the participants’ collective activities.
+The agreement focuses on national and international metals companies with the aim of improving the visibility of the entire supply chains and maximising the collective leverage of its participants.